xuebinqin/ByLabel/README.md

 ====

 Go to the root floder and open the GDTL.cfg as follows:</br>
-multi_class 0  #set the number of classes in the annotation task: 0 two classes, 1 multiple classes</br>
+`multi_class 0`  #set the number of classes in the annotation task: 0 two classes, 1 multiple classes</br>
-source_type 1  #set the input of annotation: 1 images, 2 videos</br>
+`source_type 1`  #set the input of annotation: 1 images, 2 videos</br>
-input_path ./Test/images #set the folder name of to-be-annotated images.
+`input_path ./Test/images` #set the folder name of to-be-annotated images.
 If souce_type is 2, the full path and name of the video has to be set here</br>
-output_path ../Test/annotation #set the output path, if folder annotation does not exit, the tool will create a new folder named as annotation.
+`output_path ./Test/annotation` #set the output path, if folder annotation does not exit, the tool will create a new folder named as annotation.
 You can assign any name you want.</br>
-simple_shape 1 #if all of your to-be-annotated objects have only one boundary set it to 1, otherwise set it to 0</br>
+`simple_shape 1` #if all of your to-be-annotated objects have only one boundary set it to 1, otherwise set it to 0</br>
-start_idx 0 #neglect first start_idx images or frames.
+`start_idx 0` #neglect first start_idx images or frames.
 If you annotation encountered some errors which can not be recovered, you can set start_idx to the current image index and restart the tool</br>

 ANNOTATION CONTROL KEY
 ====